ChrisMM/tikibase/README.md

 ### Why

-Over the last couple of decades, I have used many types of software to store things that I want to remember:
+Over the last couple of decades, I have used many types of software products to store information that I want to remember:

 - various outliners on Windows, MacOS, and the web
 - Evernote